meilisearch/specifications/text/0119-instance-options.md

 **Default value**: `107374182400` (100 GiB)
 **Expected value**: an integer (`104857600`) or a human readable size (`100Mb`)

-Sets the maximum size of the index.
+Sets the maximum size for an index.
 Value must be given in bytes or explicitly stating a base unit.
 For example, the default value can be written as `107374182400`, `'107.7Gb'`, or `'107374 Mb'`.

 The `index` stores processed data and is different from the `task` database, which handles pending tasks.